MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 #### ***Product Detail***

-- In addtion of the information the products page gives to the user, the product detail page gives the user a brief discription about the product.
+- In addtion to the information the products page gives to the user, the product detail page gives the user a brief description about the product.

-- There are also more images displayed if there are any.
+- There are also more images displayed when applicable.

 - The user then has an option of choosing a color or size for that specific product if it applies.